violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 - [Amtrak Gift Card (via Bitrefill)](https://www.bitrefill.com/us/en/gift-cards/amtrak-usa/){:target="_blank"} - Since I service clients in numerous cities clustered along Amtrak lines on the United States' East Coast, this is a particularly convenient off-ramp for me and I imagine other <abbr title="Train Me To You">TMTY</abbr> providers would want to know about it, too.
 - [Lyft Gift Card](https://www.bitrefill.com/us/en/gift-cards/lyft-usa/){:target="_blank"} or [Uber Gift Card](https://www.bitrefill.com/us/en/gift-cards/uber-usa/){:target="_blank"} (via Bitrefill) - For the obvious reasons.

-You can also find gift cards for other common sex worker business needs, including airline and hotel bookings.
+You can also find gift cards for other common sex worker needs, including airline and hotel bookings.
 However, remember that the gift card economy is still actually part of the fiat economy.
 When possible, it's best to avoid converting your cryptocurrency back to fiat currency, whether to avoid privacy incursions or simply due to the inconvenience.
 That's where [specialty services](#use-specialty-exchange-service-providers) come in.

 ## Use specialty exchange service providers

-Instead of gift cards, which is really just a roundabout way to help fiat economy vendors accept cryptocurrency without actually accepting cryptocurrency payments, there are also a class of business-to-consumer middlemen that will accept payments in cryptocurrency and interface with vendors on your behalf.
+Instead of gift cards, which is really just a roundabout way to help fiat economy vendors accept cryptocurrency without actually accepting cryptocurrency payments, there are also a class of business-to-consumer (B2C) middlemen that will accept payments in cryptocurrency and interface with vendors on your behalf.

 ### Booking hotel stays and air travel with cryptocurrency

-[When I'm on tour](#tours), I often need to buy airline tickets or make [hotel arrangements]({% link index.html %}#hotel-arrangements) to coordinate an incall.
+[When I'm on tour](#tours), I often need to buy airline tickets to travel or make [hotel arrangements]({% link index.html %}#hotel-arrangements) to coordinate an incall.
 This is where [Travala (referral link)]({{ site.data.affiliates.travala }}){:target="_blank"} comes in clutch.
-It works like you'd expect any other flight and hotel booking platform does but you can pay for your booking with cryptocurrency.
-They also have a loyalty proram where you can earn extra rewards (and help me do the same) by signing up via my referral link.
+It works like you'd expect any other flight and hotel booking platform to work, but you can pay directly in cryptocurrency.
+They also have a loyalty proram, so you you can earn extra rewards, and help me do the same if you sign up via my referral link.

 {:.align-center}
 {% include link-as-button.md anchor_text="Join Travala (via referral)" url=site.data.affiliates.travala target="_blank" %}

-Perhaps the fastest way to demonstrate this service is to just watch what happens at the payment screen.
+Perhaps the fastest way to demonstrate how this service works is to just watch what happens at its payment screen.

-[Travala's payment options](https://www.travala.com/payment-options) includes direct cryptocurrency transfer with dozens upon dozens of different supported cryptocurrencies, including the popular ones.
-While Travala doesn't support Zcash, remember you can still [use Zashi's decentralized off-ramp to pay in Bitcoin](#paying-in-bitcoin-when-you-only-have-zcash) directly from your Zcash balance.
+[Travala's payment options](https://www.travala.com/payment-options){:target="_blank"} includes direct cryptocurrency transfer with dozens upon dozens of different supported cryptocurrencies, including the popular ones.
+While Travala doesn't support Zcash directly, remember you can still [use Zashi's decentralized off-ramp to pay in Bitcoin](#paying-in-bitcoin-when-you-only-have-zcash) or whatever other cryptocurrency you like directly from your Zcash balance.

-Here's a screenshot of a reservation about to be paid in Bitcoin.
+Here's a screenshot of a reservation made on their site about to get paid in Bitcoin.

 ![Screenshot of the Travala hotel booking payment method selection screen.](screenshot.travala.hotel-booking.payment-method.png)